ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

   - See [Fault Dispute Game -> Anchor State](fault-dispute-game.md#anchor-state).
 - **Authorized input**
   - An input for which there is social consensus, i.e. coming from governance.
+- **Blacklisted game**
+  - A dispute game is blacklisted if it is set as blacklisted via **authorized input**.
+- **Validity timestamp**
+  - The validity timestamp is an **authorized input** that partly determines game validity.
 - **Invalid game**
   - A dispute game is invalid if any of the following are true:
     - Game was not created by the dispute game factory.
     - Game was not created while it was the respected game type.
-    - Game is blacklisted.
+    - Game is **blacklisted**.
-    - Game was created before the validity timestamp.
+    - Game was created before the **validity timestamp**.
     - Game status is `CHALLENGER_WINS`.
 - **Finalized game**
   - A dispute game is finalized if all of the following are true:
     - Game status is `CHALLENGER_WINS` or `DEFENDER_WINS`.
     - Game `resolvedAt` timestamp is not zero.
-    - Game `resolvedAt` timestamp is more than `dispute game finality seconds` seconds ago.
+    - Game `resolvedAt` timestamp is more than `dispute game finality delay` seconds ago.
 - **Valid game**
   - A game is a **Valid game** if it is not an **Invalid game**, and is a **Finalized game**.
 - **Latest valid game**
-  - The latest valid game is a **valid game** whose anchor state will be used to initialize new FaultDisputeGames and PermissionedDisputeGames.
-It represents the most recent valid representation of L2 state.
+  - The latest valid game is a game whose anchor state is used to initialize new Fault Dispute Games.
+It was known to be a **valid game** when set.
+It will continue to be the latest valid game until updated with a more recent valid game, or blacklisted.
+- **Latest valid anchor state**
+  - The latest valid anchor state is the output root of the latest valid game.

 ## Top-Level Invariants

+- The contract will only assert **valid games** are valid.
+- The latest valid anchor state must never serve the output root of a blacklisted game.
+- The latest valid anchor state must be recent enough so that the game doesn't break (run out of memory) in op-challenger.
-- The Validity timestamp starts at zero.
+- The validity timestamp must start at zero.

+### Contract Dependents

+This contract manages and exposes dispute game validity so that other contracts can do things like validate withdrawals and initialize dispute games correctly.

+- This contract is the source of truth for the validity of an **anchor state**.
+  - [FaultDisputeGame](fault-dispute-game.md) and PermissionedDisputeGame depend on this contract for a **latest valid anchor state** against which to resolve a claim.
+These contracts assume the state is valid.
+- Optimism Portal depends on this contract for accurate fault dispute game results.
+  - Can this dispute game can be used to prove a withdrawal?
+(Is the dispute game not an **invalid game**?)
+  - Can this dispute game can be used to finalize a withdrawal?
+(Is the dispute game a **valid game**?)

+### Contract Dependencies

+#### FaultDisputeGame

+- Only sets that special boolean if it actually is the respected game type.
+- And the boolean never changes after it’s been set.
+- Reports its game type correctly.
+- Reports its l2BlockNumber correctly.
+- Reports its createdAt timestamp correctly.

 ## Function-Level Invariants

-### `initialize`

-Initialize the thing somehow.
+### Initialize

-- Initial anchor state is **authorized**.
+- Initial anchor state must be an **authorized input**.
-- Need an **authorized** reference to the dispute game factory.
+- Dispute game factory must be an **authorized input**.
-- Need **authorized** input for `dispute game finality seconds`.
+- `dispute game finality delay` must be an **authorized input**.
-- Need **authorized** reference to superchain config.

-### `getLatestValidGame`

-Get latest **valid game**.
+- Superchain config must be an **authorized input**.

+### Get **latest valid game**

+Gets **latest valid game**.

 - Throws an error if the game is not valid.
   - Depends on the condition that `update latest valid game` is the only method to update the “latest valid game” state variable and that it will only update the state variable with a **valid game**.
-Still, it is possible for the once valid game to become invalid.
+Still, it is possible for the once valid game to become invalid (via blacklisting or `update validity timestamp`).

-### Update latest **valid game**
+### Update **latest valid game**

-- Game must be **valid**
+- Game must be **valid**.
-- Block number for latest valid game must be higher than current latest valid game
+- Block number for latest valid game must be higher than current latest valid game.
-- This function is the ONLY way to update the latest valid game (after initialization)
+- This function is the ONLY way to update the latest valid game (after initialization).

-### Get latest valid root claim

-- Returns the root claim of the result of `get latest valid game` or an **authorized** anchor state if no such game exists

-### Get anchor state
+### Get latest anchor state

-- Returns the root claim of the result of `get latest valid game` or an **authorized** anchor state if no such game exists
+- If the **latest valid game** is not blacklisted, return its root claim and l2 block number.
+- If the **latest valid game** is blacklisted, throw an error.
-- Must maintain the property that the timestamp of the game is not too old
+- Must maintain the property that the timestamp of the game is not too old.
+  - TODO: How old is too old?

 ### Register game result

+Stores the address of a not invalid dispute game in an array as a candidate for `latestValidGame`.

-- Callable only by a game itself
+- Callable only by a not invalid game.
-- Game must not be invalid
+- Calling game must only register itself.
-- If game is not invalid, stores the address of the game in some array
+- TODO:

 ### Try update latest valid game based on previous game results

-- Callable by anyone
+- Callable by anyone.
-- Find the latest (comparing on l2BlockNumber) valid game you can find in the register within a fixed amount of gas
+- Find the latest (comparing on l2BlockNumber) valid game you can find in the register within a fixed amount of gas.
+  - Fixed gas amount ensures that this function does not get more expensive to call as time goes on.
-- Use this as input to `update latest valid game`
+- Use this as input to `update latest valid game`.
-- Make sure this doesn’t get more expensive as time goes on

 ### Is this game invalid?

+Returns whether the game is an **invalid game**.

 ### Is this game finalized?

+Returns whether the game is a **finalized game**.

 ### Is this game valid?

-- `return !isGameInvalid(game) && isGameFinalized(game)`
+`return !isGameInvalid(game) && isGameFinalized(game)`

-- Definition of **valid** is this condition passing
+- Definition of **valid** is this condition passing.

+### Is this game blacklisted?

+Returns whether the game is a **blacklisted game**.

 ### Set respected game type

-- Can only be set by <some role>
+- Must be **authorized** by <some role>.

 ### Update validity timestamp

-- Can only be set by <some role>
+- Must be **authorized** by <some role>.
-- Must be greater than previous validity timestamp
+- Must be greater than previous validity timestamp.
-- Cannot be greater than current block timestamp
+- Cannot be greater than current block timestamp.

 ### Blacklist game

-- Can only be set by <some role>
+- Must be **authorized** by <some role>.

----

-- Definition of valid is NOT invalid AND finalized
-- Airgap is a condition of finalization
-- Therefore airgap is a condition of validity
-- Games can be blacklisted after they are valid

----

-- Change respected game type
-- Observe that change to respected game type is finalized
-- Then change the validation timestamp
-- Or just do both but make sure that respected game type change doesn’t get reorged to be after the timestamp change

 ### Get dispute game finality delay

-- Returns **authorized** finality delay duration.
+- Returns **authorized** finality delay duration in seconds.

-# FaultDisputeGame

-- Only sets that special boolean if it actually is the respected game type
-- And the boolean never changes after it’s been set
-- Reports its game type correctly
-- Reports its l2BlockNumber correctly
+- No external dependent; public getter for convenience.

+## Implementation

+### `constructor`

+### `initialize`